yoyowallet/yoflow/docs/flow.md

 ## Workflow

-You can override any of the following workflow functions to customise functionality:
+You can override any of the following workflow functions to customise behaviour:

-### `create(obj, meta, request, json)`
+### `validate_data(data, request, obj, state, via_admin)`

-Called via POST `/app/model/`
+Called via create and transition endpoints to process incoming request and validate data.
+By default this will return the JSON payload of the request if not provided.
+You may wish to customise this behaviour, for example, using django rest framework serializers to validate incoming requests.
+You can return any object from this function and use it later in other transitional hooks.

 **Parameters:**

+* data -- dict
+* request -- web request
 * obj -- model instance
+* state -- new state
+* via_admin -- bool

+### `create(meta, request, validated_data)`

+Called via POST `/app/model/` - **not called via admin**

+**Parameters:**

 * meta -- dictionary
 * request -- web request
-* json -- parsed json data from POST body
+* validated_data -- validated data from request

 * * *